bao-project/bao-helloworld/README.md

 modify your virtual environment can be quite useful.
 In the upcoming sections, we'll provide you with detailed, step-by-step instructions to implement various changes to your guests.
-By the end of this segment, you'll have gained a deeper insight into how the different components interact, and you'll be skilfull at making the necessary adjustments to meet your requirements.
+By the end of this segment, you'll have gained a deeper insight into how the different components interact, and you'll be skilful at making the necessary adjustments to meet your requirements.

 ### 5.1 Add a second guest - freeRTOS

 In this section, we'll delve into various scenarios and demonstrate how to configure specific environments using Bao.
-One of Bao's notable strengths lies in its flexibility, allowing you to tailor your setup to a range of requirements.
+Let's kick things off by incorporating a second VM running FreeRTOS.

 Let's kick things off by incorporating a second VM running FreeRTOS.